GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 ```

 This is our way of labeling the residues and linkages in a sequence.
 We mimic a method used in html.
 Look for `&Label=link-16;` - that is linkage 16.
-Of course, this is not intended for humans to read, at
+This is not intended for humans to read, at
 least not on a regular basis.
-It helps computers present friendlier versions of the information.
+It helps the website present friendlier versions of the information.

-By the way, if you want to see it, the complete evaluation response object (that contains the labeled sequence) is in:
+If you want to see it, the complete evaluation response object (that contains the labeled sequence) is in:

 ```
 ./examples/Sequence/outputs/multi-conformer-evaluation-response.json